IsaacAndela/focus-manager/README.md

 Optionally a `focusElement` can be provided.
 This element will receive focus when this function is executed.

 This function should be used when closing a modal dialog.

+## Licence

+Focus Manager is licenced onder the ISC licence.
+See [the licence file](LICENCE) for details.